 5. Your current institution may have a Transfer Agreement with CALS

-CALS has transfer agreements with approximately 30 two-year and community colleges that offer programs similar to CALS.
+CALS has transfer agreements with over 30 institutions that offer programs similar to CALS.
 Find out if your college has a transfer agreement with CALS.

 6. No transfer agreement?
 Search Cornell’s Course Equivalency Library